alexandru/typelevel-library.g8/src/main/g8/CONTRIBUTING.md

 2. Before starting to work, make sure there is a ticket in the issue or create one first.
 It can help accelerate the acceptance process if the change is agreed upon

 3. If you don't have write access to the repository, you should do your work in a local branch of your own fork and then submit a pull request.
-If you do have write access to the repository, never work directly on master.
+If you do have write access to the repository, never work directly on the `main` branch.

 4. Submit a Pull Request.